jeremyjcheng/recipe_rating_predictor/README.md

     frameborder="0"
 ></iframe>

+The smoothed density plot suports this conclusion: the distributions of average ratings for recipes with and without descriptions are quite similar.
+Although the blue curve (not missing) shows a slightly sharper peak near 5.0, the overall shape of both distributions indicates that the presence or absence of a description is not strongly associated with how highly a recipe is not strongly associated with how highly a recipe is rated.

 ### Number of Ingredients and Description

-Null Hypothesis: The missingness of 'description' does not depend on the number of ingredients in the recipe.
+Null Hypothesis: The missingness of '`description`' does not depend on the number of ingredients in the recipe.

-Alternative Hypothesis: The missingness of 'description' does depend on the number of ingredients in the recipe.
+Alternative Hypothesis: The missingness of '`description`' does depend on the number of ingredients in the recipe.

 Test Statistic: The absolute difference in the proportion of missing descriptions between recipes with fewer ingredients and those with more.